-For the year ended December 31, 2018 and the nine months ended September 30, 2019, revenues from our telecommunications business were US\$3.7 million and US\$2.5 million, respectively, and our telecommunications business as a percentage of revenues increased from 1.2% for 2018 to 4.7% for the nine months ended September 30, 2019.
+For the years ended December 31, 2018 and 2019, revenues from our telecommunications business were US\$3.7 million and US\$3.3 million, respectively, and our telecommunications business as a percentage of revenues increased from 1.2% for 2018 to 3.1% for 2019.
 Our telecommunications business will likely continue to be driven by the development of the communications industry in China, government policies, technological changes, user preference, and many other factors beyond our control.
 There is no guarantee that we will be able to maintain the competitiveness of our products or continue to operate our telecommunications business successfully as a key source of revenue.